 Diet is so important that you can actually change the outcome of your disease by making healthy choices.
 A stringent kidney safe diet can help you slow or even potentially stop the progression of chronic kidney disease.
 This means that you could potentially avoid end-stage renal disease.

 While exercise is relative to each person’s abilities, physical activity is important to any healthy lifestyle.
 Chronic kidney disease is no exception to this rule.
 Exercise can help with achieving and maintaining a healthy weight, increasing energy, and strengthening your entire body including your very important heart muscle.
+It does not even have to be a dramatic change it can be incorporated within an existing hobby such as golf and getting advice on how to combine fitness and golf together using places like FFestinioGGolf.

 Smoking- Smoking slows blood flow to important organs in your body, including the kidneys.
 It can also cause high blood pressure, which is a leading cause of kidney disease and can lead to life-threatening issues.